pusher-community/real-time-laravel/introduction/README.md

 # What is Pusher?

-Pusher is a hosted services that makes it *super-easy* to add real-time data and functionality to web and mobile applications.
+Pusher is a hosted service that makes it *super-easy* to add real-time data and functionality to web and mobile applications.

 ![](../assets/img/pusher-circles.png)